On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Problem Formulation, Notation, and Setup

 for all $j \in [J]$.
 Moreover, for each $\z \in \M$ there exists $\tilde{C}_\z > 0$ such that

 for all $j \in [J]$ and $k' \in [K_j]$ satisfying

 \end{enumerate} \end{enumerate} \end{definition}

 \begin{remark} By property \eqref{first} GMRA approximation represents $\M$ as a combination of several anchor points (the centers $\cj_{j,k}$) and corresponding low dimensional affine spaces $P_{j,k}$.
 The levels $j$ control the accuracy of the approximation.
 The centers are organized in a tree-like structure as stated in property \eqref{second}.
 Property \eqref{third} then characterizes approximation criteria to be fulfilled on different refinement levels.
-Note that centers do not have to lie on $\M$ (compare Figure \ref{Z5}) but their distance to $\M$ is controlled by property \eqref{tube}. \end{remark}
+Note that centers do not have to lie on $\M$ (compare Figure \ref{Z5}) but their distance to $\M$ is controlled by property \eqref{tube}. \\ If the centers form a maximal $2^{-j}$ packing of a smooth manifold $\M$ at each scale $j$ or if the GMRA is constructed from manifold samples as discussed in \cite{Maggioni2016} (cf.~Appendix \ref{EmpiricalGMRAproof}), the constants $C_1$ and $\tilde C_\z$ are in fact bounded by absolute constants which will become important later on, cf.\ Remark \ref{Rem:PlusFuncGone}. \end{remark}